GLOBAL MARKETS-Shares steady on hopes for rate-hike hiatus in June | Headlines

 GLOBAL MARKETS-Shares steady on hopes for rate-hike hiatus in June

-World stock markets were little changed and the dollar edged up on Monday as investors priced in reduced odds of a June rate hike by the Federal Reserve after an encouraging U.S. jobs report, while oil prices jumped after Saudi Arabia pledged big output cuts.
+Japan's Nikkei had surged 2.1% to stand above 32,000 for the first time since July 1990.
+While last week's stock market rally appeared to have paused, the U.S. data released on Friday showing wage pressures easing and the unemployment rate climbing off a 53-year low gave hope that the Fed is making further progress against inflation.

-World stock markets were little changed and the dollar edged up on Monday as investors priced in reduced odds of a June rate hike by the Federal Reserve after an encouraging U.S. jobs report, while oil prices jumped after Saudi Arabia pledged big output cuts.
-The benchmark S&P 500 Index edged up 0.1%, while the Dow Jones Industrial Index and the Nasdaq Composite Index were little changed.
+World stocks rose and the dollar steadied on Monday as investors bet that the Federal Reserve will not raise rates in June after data last week showed slowing U.S. wage growth, while oil prices jumped after Saudi Arabia vowed big output cuts.
+The benchmark S&P 500 Index was little changed, the Nasdaq Composite Index gained 0.29% and the Dow Jones Industrial Index lost 0.35%.

-The key European STOXX index nudged 0.15% lower, compared to a 0.22% gain in MSCI's broadest index of Asia-Pacific shares outside Japan.
-Japan's Nikkei had earlier surged 2.1% to stand above 32,000 for the first time since July 1990.
+The key European STOXX index fell 0.48%, compared to a 0.22% gain in MSCI's broadest index of Asia-Pacific shares outside Japan.
+Japan's Nikkei had surged 2.1% to stand above 32,000 for the first time since July 1990.

-While markets failed to resume last week's rally, the U.S. data released on Friday showing wage pressures easing and the unemployment rate climbing off a 53-year low gave hope that the Fed is making further progress against inflation.
-Investor expectations that the Fed is gaining ground in its fight against inflation will help support the U.S. S&P 500, which some analysts say is flashing "bullish signals."
+While last week's stock market rally appeared to have paused, the U.S. data released on Friday showing wage pressures easing and the unemployment rate climbing off a 53-year low gave hope that the Fed is making further progress against inflation.
+This outlook will help support the U.S. S&P 500, which some analysts say is flashing "bullish signals."

 "The SPX cleared 4,200 last week to break out from an early February into early June bullish cup and handle," said Stephen Suttmeier, technical research strategist at Bank of America Securities.
 "This favors new 52-week highs above the August 2022 peak at 4,325 and projects further upside into the 4,500s."

-Oil prices, which have recently come under pressure amid heightened concerns about China's slowing economy, rose after Saudi Arabia announced it would cut its output to 9 million barrels per day in July, from around 10 million bpd in May, the biggest reduction in years.
-Brent oil rose 1.44% to $77.23 a barrel, while U.S. crude climbed 1.55% to $72.82 a barrel, after hitting a session high of $75.06.
+Oil prices, which have come under pressure amid heightened concerns about China's slowing economy, rose after Saudi Arabia announced cutting its output to 9 million barrels per day in July, from around 10 million bpd in May, the biggest reduction in years.
+Brent oil rose 1.37% to $77.17 a barrel, while U.S. crude climbed 1.25% to $72.64 a barrel, after hitting a session high of $75.06.

 "With Saudi Arabia protecting oil prices from sliding too low ... we think oil markets are now more prone to a shortfall later this year," said Vivek Dhar, a mining and energy commodities strategist at Commonwealth Bank of Australia.
 "We think Brent futures will rise to $85 by Q4 2023 even with a tepid demand recovery in China factored in."